soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 Why did I tell you that?

 Because the games industry is full of insanely driven people like me.
-I think this is what it takes to succeed as an outsider.
-A shit ton of hard work and strategic positioning.
+I think this is what it takes to succeed as an outsider, to break into the industry.
+A shit ton of hard work, tons of experience in your craft, proactivity, and strategic positioning.
 I did the sandwich job because I wanted to experience working in a kitchen.
-I did the newspaper writing because doing so made me a university employee and waived some of my tuition.
-I did the retail job at Limited Too because I was obsessed with Lizzie McGuire.
-(Okay, maybe ignore that last one.
-Worst job ever, btw.)
+I did the newspaper writing because it sounded fun and scary (and it paid weirdly well).

-I am not special--everyone in games has a story that is entirely different from mine but is similarly full of drive.
+I am not special--everyone in games has a story that is entirely different from mine but is similarly full of drive and forward motion.
 I think what makes us alike is that we:

 * Take responsibility for our actions and don't blame.
 * We solve problems.
 * We fill our lives with interesting experiences, which tends to open doors and broaden one's thinking.
-Mine just happened to be work, work, and work.

 ## First foot in the door